obaidcuet/AWS-Serverless-Data-Pipeline/README.md

 --------------------------------------------------------------
 ### Data Pipeline, here it is not refering to AWS Data Pipeline service

 This is an implementation of data pipeline/ETL which is entirely serverless.
-It is having almost same consistency and flexibility like traditional data pipeline/ETL, pluse additional benefit of being serverless.
+It is having almost same consistency and flexibility like traditional data pipeline/ETL, plus additional benefit of being serverless.

 Kindly follow below steps and change as per the hosting environemnt.